Louis Adams (basketball, born 1996)

-Louis Adams Jr. (born 22 February 1996) is an American basketball player for Ostioneros de Guaymas of the Mexican Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+Louis Keyshaun Adams Jr. (born 22 February 1996) is an American basketball player for Ostioneros de Guaymas of the Mexican Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).

+Early life

+Adams played basketball for his father, Louis Adams Sr, at Orr Academy High School.

+College career

-Adams attended the University of Wyoming after transferring from Odessa College.
+In July 2016, Adams signed a letter of intent to play basketball for the University of Wyoming after transferring from Odessa College.
 He had a 31-point performance against New Mexico as a senior after missing two games with an ankle injury.
 As a senior, he averaged 9.7 points per game while shooting 42% from the three-point line.

+Professional career

 On August 10, 2018, he signed with Champagne Châlons-Reims of the French side.
 He played there during the 2018–19 Pro A season.

 In March 2020, Adams signed with Ostioneros de Guaymas in Mexico.